wwall/lein-jflex/README.md

 Put `[lein-jflex "0.1.0"]` into the `:plugins` vector of your `project.clj` and set `:jflex-source-paths` to the path to your Ragel source files.

-Then compile any stale Ragel source files to Java source files by running:
+Then compile any JFlex source files to Java source files by running:

     $ lein jflex